v04/hitch3/replit.md

 - Implemented tabbed reward categories (Food, Travel, Style, Deals)
 - Enhanced nearby users with action buttons and improved visual hierarchy
 - Made map elements clickable with proper feedback mechanisms
+- **Database Integration**: Migrated from in-memory storage to PostgreSQL with Drizzle ORM
+- **Database Seeding**: Added sample users, tokens, stats, and rewards to provide realistic data
+- **API Routes**: Complete RESTful API for users, tokens, rides, stats, and rewards with database connectivity

 The application is architected for scalability with clear separation of concerns, type safety throughout the stack, and modern development practices including responsive design, accessibility features, and optimized performance.